History of Sweden: Viking Period and Middle Ages: 800–1500

 Around the year 1000, Olof Skötkonung became the first known king to rule both Svealand and Götaland.
-Historical details about early medieval kings are obscure, and even the dates of their reigning periods remain unclear.
-In the 12th century, Sweden was still undergoing dynastic struggles between the Erik and Sverker clans.
+Historical details about some of the early medieval kings are obscure, and even the dates of their reigning periods remain unclear.
+In the 12th century, Sweden was undergoing dynastic struggles between the Erik and Sverker clans.
 Svealand and the Swedes were usually more supportive of the Erik dynasty and Götaland and Geats more supportive of the Sverker dynasty, which wanted friendlier relations with Denmark.
 This further divided the country between parties because the ruler was not clear.
 The country elected their king from each district by selecting 12 people from the local nobles, who then elected the king at the Stones of Mora.
-The divide ended when a third clan married into the Erik clan and founded the Bjelbo dynasty.
-This dynasty gradually consolidated a pre-Kalmar-Union Sweden to a strong state.
-Sweden was likely not unified until the middle of the 13th century.
+The divide ended when a third clan married into the Erik clan and founded the Bjälbo dynasty.
+This dynasty gradually consolidated Sweden to a strong state.

-In 1332 the king of Denmark, Christopher II, died as a "king without a country" after he and his older brother and predecessor had divided Denmark into smaller polities.
-King Magnus took advantage of his neighbours' weakness, purchasing lands for the eastern Danish provinces for 6500 kg of silver, which included Scania.
-On 21 July 1336, Magnus was crowned king of Norway and Sweden in Stockholm.
-Scania was later reconquered by the Danish king Valdemar in 1360.

 During the early Middle Ages, the Swedish kingdom also expanded to control Norrland and Finland.
 This expansion sparked tension with the Russian states, a tension that was to continue throughout Swedish history.

+In 1319, Sweden and Norway were united under King Magnus Eriksson, who was the paternal grandson of King Magnus Ladulås of Sweden and the maternal grandson of King Haakon V of Norway.
+On 21 July 1336, Magnus was crowned king of Sweden and Norway in Stockholm.
+In 1332 the lands of the eastern Danish provinces, which included Scania, Blekinge and Ven were sold to King Magnus from Duke Johan of Holstein (who had received the provinces from the Danish king), after the local population expressed dissatisfaction with Duke Johan and stated they would rather be ruled by the Swedes.
+The Duke started negotiations with the Swedes and it was agreed that the Swedish king would redeem the pledge for 34,000 marks of silver (6 432 kilo).

-After the Black Death and internal power struggles in Sweden, Queen Margaret I of Denmark united the Nordic countries in the Union of Kalmar in 1397, with the approval of the Swedish nobility.
+After the Black Death and internal power struggles in Sweden, Queen Margaret I of Denmark (the former daughter-in-law of King Magnus Eriksson) united the Nordic countries in the Union of Kalmar in 1397, with the approval of the Swedish nobility.